voxpupuli/puppet-zabbix/README.md

 Be aware when you have a lot of hosts, it will increase the puppet runtime on the zabbix-server host.
 It will check via the zabbix-api if hosts exits and costs time.

 This module make uses of this gem: https://github.com/express42/zabbixapi With this gem it is possible to create/update hosts/proxy in ruby easy.

+With release 1.0.0 the zabbix::server class is split into 3 classes:
+ - zabbix::web
+ - zabbix::server
+ - zabbix::database

+Now you can use 3 machines for each purpose.
+This is something for the bigger environments to spread the load.

 ##Setup
 As this puppet module contains specific components for zabbix, you'll need to specify which you want to install.
 Every zabbix component has his own zabbix:: class.
 Here you'll find each component.

 ###Setup zabbix-server
 This will install an basic zabbix-server instance.
+You'll have to decide if you want to run everything on a single host or multiple hosts.
+When installing on a single host, the 'zabbix' class can be used.
+When you want to use more than 1 host, you'll need the following classes:
+  - zabbix::web
+  - zabbix::server
+  - zabbix::database

+You can see at "usage" in this documentation how all of this can be achieved.

 You will need to supply one parameter: zabbix_url.
 This is the url on which the zabbix instance will be available.
 With the example at "setup", the zabbix webinterface will be: http://zabbix.example.com.